-Awards whether substantive or honorary shall be conferred at a congregation of members of the University at least once a year.
-There may be special circumstances where the University Corporation, on the recommendation of Academic Board, decides that it would be undesirable to hold a congregation.
+Awards whether substantive or honorary shall be conferred at a congregation of members of the University to be held for the purpose at least once a year unless the University Corporation on the recommendation of Academic Board decides that on account of special circumstances it would be undesirable to hold a congregation.
 Where awards are those of The University of Birmingham, the regulations of the Senate of the University will apply.
 Where awards are those of The University of Warwick, the regulations of the Senate of the University will apply.